 Floor height- 23 1/2″

-We are more than excited about having our milk again.
-I enjoy the time spent with my goats as well as all of the fresh, yummy milk they provide for our family.
+I really enjoy the time spent with my goats as well as all of the fresh, yummy milk they provide for our family.

 More Great Similar Posts: